 Race and Ethnicity

-Duke Immerse believes that off-campus experiential learning, domestically and internationally, should be accessible to everyone.
-We are committed to nurturing a richly diverse student cohort and study away community where all members feel empowered, heard, respected and supported.
+Duke Immerse believes that its programs should be accessible to everyone, and is committed to nurturing a richly diverse student cohort and community where all members feel empowered, heard, respected and supported.

-Some of the rewards and challenges of experiential education may be directly related to your racial and/or ethnic identity.
+Some of the rewards and challenges of studying abroad may be directly related to your racial and/or ethnic identity.
 Your race, ethnicity, and/or nationality will be interpreted differently depending on your location, and you may bring perspectives that might not have been previously considered.
 Your experience will differ based on your own race/ethnicity, how that intersects with other identities you may hold, and how these relate to your host country’s history and demographics.
 You may become part of a racial or ethnic majority/minority for the first time in your life.
 All of these factors will impact how you experience your own race and ethnicity while studying away, and each situation comes with a unique set of challenges, which can be daunting to face without your usual support network in place.
 Know that you are not alone on your study away program even if you feel isolated while on your program due to your race, ethnicity, or nationality.
-You have the support of Duke Immerse, as well as your program faculty.
+You have the support of Duke and Immerse.

-Similar to GEO alumni, Duke Immerse alumni report having varying experiences related to race and ethnicity on their programs.
-Some students who travel for their Immerse study internationally felt exhilarated to experience a different U.S. context or, when traveling internationally, to have an experience very different than the context of U.S. race relations.
-Students often experience different degrees of curiosity about their ethnicity from the host culture.
-Some students have encountered both familiar and new types of ostracism and prejudice during the travel portion of programs, and thus had to learn new coping strategies.
+Immerse alumni report having varying experiences related to race and ethnicity on their programs.
+Some students who study internationally felt exhilarated to be outside of the context of U.S. race relations for the first time.
+Others experienced different degrees of curiosity about their ethnicity from the host culture.
+There were also those who felt they met both familiar and new types of ostracism and prejudice during their programs, and thus had to learn new coping strategies.

 Submit a Concern